Startup Weekend Girls

 The Startup Weekend Girls team is grateful for the support of local community partners without whom this event would not be possible.

 Learn how to become a sponsor here.

 Techstars Startup Weekend Seattle is 100% led by volunteer community leaders.

 Learn how to get involved here

 Marion is a tech business developer based in Seattle, WA.
-She runs developer education partnerships for Alexa, the voice service powering Amazon's popular Echo devices.
-Before joining Amazon two years ago, Marion coordinated Global Startup Battle in 2012 and managed partner relations for Startup Weekend HQ in Seattle.
+She manages international expansion of developer programs for Alexa, the voice service powering Amazon's Echo devices.
+Before joining Amazon about four years ago, Marion coordinated the 2012 Global Startup Battle and managed partner relations for Startup Weekend in Seattle.
 She holds a Master's in Business Management from EDHEC Business School and an MBA in Technology Commercialization from the University of Alberta.
-A Startup Weekend veteran, Marion has facilitated 20 events in France, Canada, the US, Algeria and Morocco.
+A Startup Weekend veteran, Marion has facilitated 20+ events in France, Canada, the US, Algeria and Morocco.